List of Downton Abbey characters: Anna Bates

-Anna May Bates (née Smith) (played by Joanne Froggatt) (b.
-1886) is lady's maid to Lady Mary at Downton Abbey; previously she was first parlour maid and head housemaid.
+Anna May Bates (née Smith) (played by Joanne Froggatt) (born 1886) is lady's maid to Lady Mary at Downton Abbey; previously she was first parlour maid and head housemaid.
 She is 26 at the beginning of the series.
 She is very trustworthy, polite, and loyal to the Crawley family and her "downstairs" co-workers.
 Anna was the member of staff who helped Lady Mary and her mother Cora carry the corpse of Kemal Pamuk out of Lady Mary's bedroom and was the only one who openly welcomed valet John Bates to the household, despite everyone else's initial prejudice against him on account of his limp.
-After a long and somewhat secretive courtship she married Mr Bates in the end of the second series in a private ceremony at a registrar's office.
+After a long and somewhat secretive courtship she married Mr Bates in the end of the second series in a private civil ceremony at a registrar's office.
 Lady Mary prepares a room for Anna and her husband in the main house so they can spend their wedding night together.
 After her wedding, to avoid confusion with her husband, Anna is still called by her first name by the staff and family, unlike standard practice for lady's maids of the time.

 Shortly after their wedding night, Bates is arrested for murdering his previous wife, although Anna and the rest of the residents at Downton are convinced that he is innocent.
 When Bates is deemed guilty and is sentenced to be hanged, Anna breaks down and briefly prepares to leave Downton Abbey with Lady Mary, whom she is very close to, offering to accompany her mistress on an extended holiday to America, much to Mary's delight.
 When the Crawleys manage to reduce Bates's sentence to life imprisonment, she decides to stay at Downton, although she vows that she will not rest until Bates is free.
-Anna is promoted from head housemaid to Lady's Maid to Mary during Bates's incarceration.
+Anna is promoted from head housemaid to lady's maid to Mary during Bates's incarceration.
 During the time apart from Bates, Anna refuses to fall into hopelessness or despair, though there is a brief period where this wavers, when letters and visits with her husband are stopped for a time.
-Her efforts to prove her husband's innocence become a success when a neighbour of Vera's inadvertently tells Anna details of their last meeting which prove that Vera committed suicide in order to have her husband convicted and hanged for the crime.
+Her efforts to prove her husband's innocence become a success when one of Vera's neighbours inadvertently tells Anna details of their last meeting, which prove that Vera committed suicide in order to have her husband convicted and hanged for the crime.
 Bates is freed, and the reunited married couple move into a cottage on the grounds shortly thereafter.